greg-raven/Uncommon-Sense/_posts/2010-01-26-democracies-are-not-permanent.md

 ---
-title: 'Democracies are not permanent'
+title: "Democracies are not permanent"
 layout: post
 categories:
 - democracy